SESYNC-ci/basic-git-lesson/docs/_slides/goals.md

 ## Overview

-As your research project moves from conception, through data collection, modeling and analysis, to publishing and other forms of dissemination, it's components can fracture, lose their development history, and -- worst of all -- become conflicted or lost.
+As your research project moves from conception, through data collection, modeling and analysis, to publishing and other forms of dissemination, it's components can fracture, lose their development history, and---worst of all---become conflicted or lost.

-This lesson gives a high level strategy to organize your workflow and introduces an accompanying software solution, `git`.
+This lesson gives a high level strategy to organize your collaborative workflow and introduces accompanying software and cloud solutions.